Mehmet Emre

 My general research focus is programming languages.

-I have been working on converting C programs to Rust programs with safety guarantees by reasoning about memory use patterns in the programs.
-Currently, I am looking into combining machine learning-based heuristics and insights from static analysis for this purpose.
+In the past, I have worked on converting C programs to Rust programs with safety guarantees by reasoning about memory use patterns in the programs.
+Currently, I am looking into:

 Publications